 OGE's prevention mission involves informing the public about the systems in place to detect and resolve conflicts of interest of their government leaders.
 This allows the public to engage in overseeing the integrity of its government.
-OGE accomplishes this by describing its missions, programs, and work, and by making ethics information publicly available.
+OGE accomplishes this by describing its mission, programs, and work, and by making ethics information publicly available.

 Open Government: There are a number of external demands for information from OGE, reflecting increased public interest in OGE's work.
-In fiscal year 2023, OGE processed nearly 6,000 requests from the public and the news media to inspect approximately 13,400, documents under the Ethics in Government Act, including public financial disclosure reports, periodic transaction reports, certificates of divestiture, and other covered records.
+In fiscal year 2024, OGE processed 5,650 requests from the public and the news media to inspect more than 10,000 documents under the Ethics in Government Act, including public financial disclosure reports, periodic transaction reports, certificates of divestiture, and other covered records.